Yāma

 Yāma is the third of the six heavenly worlds of the desire realm in Buddhist cosmology.
 It is located between Trāyastriṃśa and Tushita.
 This world is variously translated as "wonderful times", "virtuous", "excellent times" or "of the hours."

 It is said that the Yāma heaven is always illuminated so that there is no division of day and night.
 The gods here enjoy satisfaction of the five desires, which arise in relation to the five sense organs.

 Etymology

 Yāma is a Sanskrit technical term referring to a measurement of time, similar to a "watch" in English.
 A 24-hour day is divided into eight three-hour "watches", which makes a yāma equal to 1/4 of a day or night.

 An equivalent unit of time is a prahar, which is synonymous with the modern pahar.

 A Chinese text referred to as the Sse-kiau-tsih reads that the gods of this world distinguish time by the opening and shutting of flowers.

-There are several Chinese translations of the name Yāma, including but not limited to 焰摩天, 夜摩天 唱樂天, 時分天 and 炎魔.
+There are several Chinese translations / kanji transcriptions of the name Yāma, including but not limited to 焰摩天, 夜摩天, 唱樂天, 時分天, and 炎魔.